Learn the Principles and Strategies of Good Local

 No. The success – or failure – of your project comes down to many different factors.
 Many of these will be unique to your work and community context.
 While we will share with you the most important principles to working better locally, we cannot and do not guarantee project success, just by doing this course.
 That said, we do provide ongoing support to our alumni via our Bridging Peoples Network – so if you ever find you need extra support and are a member of this Network, then you can trouble-shoot it with us, and with a community of your peers.
 You won’t be alone through this journey.

 Yes.
 We want you to be happy with this course.
 And with all of the goodness that is packed in, we’re sure you will be.
 But if you’re not, we’ll refund your investment, minus 5% of the full price to cover admin costs.
-To request a refund, you need (i) demonstrate you have made a reasonable attempt at the course, by completing the first two modules, including completing relevant worksheets, (ii) make your request in writing, attaching your completed worksheets, to email@example.com no later than 27 November 2021
+To request a refund, you need (i) demonstrate you have made a reasonable attempt at the course, by completing the first two modules, including completing relevant worksheets, (ii) make your request in writing, attaching your completed worksheets, to email@example.com within seven days of the course commencement date.